Sebastian Cabot (actor): Career

-He also appeared in such series as Gunsmoke (as the title character "Professor Jacoby", an obnoxious, ruthless, unsympathetic photographer in the like-named S2E28's "The Photographer"), plus in Alfred Hitchcock Presents, The Adventures of Hiram Holliday (1956–57), on the detective series Meet McGraw (1958), in the western series Bonanza ("The Spanish Grant", 1960) and Pony Express ("The Story of Julesburg", 1960), The Red Skelton Show (various roles 1961–1971), and as an affable demon in The Twilight Zone ("A Nice Place to Visit," 1960), Season 1 Episode 28, which aired on 4/14/1960.
+He also appeared in such series as Gunsmoke (as the title character "Professor Jacoby", an obnoxious, ruthless, unsympathetic photographer in the like-named S2E28's "The Photographer"), plus in Alfred Hitchcock Presents, The Adventures of Hiram Holliday (1956–57), on the detective series Meet McGraw (1958), in the western series Bonanza ("The Spanish Grant", 1960) and Pony Express ("The Story of Julesburg", 1960), The Red Skelton Show (various roles 1961–1971), and as an affable demon in The Twilight Zone episode "A Nice Place to Visit" (1960).
 Cabot had a two-year period as one of the three leads as college professor Dr. Carl Hyatt on the detective show Checkmate (1960–1962).
 As Checkmate fit into the CBS Saturday schedule, Cabot appeared as Eric Whitaker in the 1960 episode "Five O'Clock Friday" on the ABC adventure series, The Islanders.
 Cabot was a regular panellist on the television game show Stump the Stars.
 He appeared on the NBC interview programme Here's Hollywood.
 In 1964, he hosted the television series Suspense and voiced or narrated a few other film and television projects.
 In 1965, Cabot played a role on The Beverly Hillbillies as Lucas Sebastian, a billionaire entrepreneur who wanted Jed Clampett to invest in his new venture of undersea farming.

 He was cast from 1966 to 1971 as Giles French in the CBS series Family Affair.
-Cabot did not halt his other film and television work during the run of Family Affair, but he took a leave of absence from the series at one point.
+In 1968, he received a Primetime Emmy Award nomination for Outstanding Continued Performance by an Actor in a Leading Role in a Comedy Series for his performance.
+Notwithstanding, Cabot did not halt his other film and television work during the run of Family Affair, but he took a leave of absence from the series at one point.
 Cabot was also the host of Journey to Midnight, as well as other work from the period.
 He was so vividly etched as French in viewers' minds that he never shook the image even after Family Affair ended production in 1971.

 Cabot received another role as the host (Winston Essex) of Ghost Story (1972), a supernatural anthology (it was retitled Circle of Fear after he left the show).
 Following the series' demise, he played Kris Kringle in the television remake of Miracle on 34th Street (1973).
 The role required Cabot to shave the trademark beard he sported since 1957 as makeup crews were unable to make it look Santa-like.
 Cabot appeared in another Christmas project, the television film The City That Forgot About Christmas (1974), and narrated two more Pooh projects, Winnie the Pooh and Tigger, Too! and The Many Adventures of Winnie the Pooh.
 He also released an album of spoken recitations of songs by Bob Dylan, as Sebastian Cabot, actor/Bob Dylan, poet, in 1967.
 Two tracks from this album appear on the Rhino Records compilation Golden Throats: The Great Celebrity Sing Off.